silverhammermba/superuser/_posts/2013-02-01-computers.markdown

 A: Something that computes.

 Obvious, right?
-Now you have 10 seconds to define "compute"... and now that you've failed to do so you can go back and apologize to that answer that seemed so foolishly obvious; because it turns out that computation is surprisingly tricky to define.
+Now you have 10 seconds to define "compute"... and now that you've failed to do so you can go back and apologize to that question that seemed so obvious; because it turns out that computation is surprisingly tricky to define.
 It wasn't until the 1930s that anyone managed to put forth a decent definition for the term, and even today no one can come up with an argument for why that definition is the "right" one.
 We've all just agreed to hope that it's the right one.
 Weird, right!?

 So what is this definition?